poppinss/request/README.md

 </table>

 ## Typescript support
-The module is written in Typescript and exports following class, types and interfaces.
+The module is written in Typescript and exports following classes, types and interfaces.

 ```ts
 import { Request, RequestContract, RequestConfigContract} from '@poppinss/request'
 ```

-- **RequestContract** is the interface that `Request` class adheres too.
+**RequestContract** is the interface that `Request` class adheres too.
 Since, you cannot extend concrete implementations in Typescript, you may need the interface to have a lossely typed flow.

 ```ts
 Request.macro('cartValue', function () {